pytorch-ignite/code-generator/CONTRIBUTING.md

 ## Pull Request Guidelines

-- Checkout a topic branch from a base branch, e.g. `v1` (currently).
+- Checkout a topic branch from a base branch, e.g. `main` (currently).

 - If adding a new template: